-During the current coronavirus pandemic, some environmental service companies are taking extra steps to reassure their customers that they are well-equipped to decontaminate homes and offices for the coronavirus in addition to their usual testing regimen.
+Due to the coronavirus outbreak, some environmental service companies are taking extra steps to reassure their customers that they are well-equipped to decontaminate homes and offices for the coronavirus in addition to their usual testing regimen.
 Fortunately, protective masks and gloves are already an integral part of the equipment they use on a regular basis.
 As a result, they are wearing well-equipped both to protect themselves and their customers from any virus exposure.

-While the current disease outbreak adds another level of concern for businesses and homeowners, air quality experts are better positioned than most to take the necessary precautions to ensure that their customers are protected both from the spread of viruses and from any other indoor air quality issues.
+While the Covid-19 pandemic adds another level of concern for businesses and homeowners, air quality experts are better positioned than most to take the necessary precautions to ensure that their customers are protected both from the spread of viruses and from any other indoor air quality issues.